amaduswaray/amablog/src/posts/coding-blog-peace-with-techstack.md

 ```

-This could all of course can be formatted like this:
+This can all of course be formatted like this:

 ```elixir
 "posts/*.md" # The |>(pipe) operator sends the output of the left-hand-side as input to function on the right-hand-side